 This New Zealand study aims to examine the experiences of fathers in family mediation in an open, non-directive way.
 Qualitative, semi-structured interviews were conducted with fathers who attended family mediation.
 The interviews revealed a highly challenging post-separation period for fathers as they battled severe grief combined with confusing societal messages about fatherhood.
 The devaluation of fatherhood by mothers, mediators and often fathers themselves surfaced as a pervasive theme.
 The most prominent experience that transpired in the interviews was gender-based bias and a strong feeling of powerlessness as fathers perceived mothers as holding absolute power in the mediation.
 For most fathers, the full potential of mediation has not been fulfilled due to anger and frustration created by these difficulties.
 Implications for mediators include the need to be aware of the fragile state of fathers and to show respect for the different quality of fatherhood.
 Mediators should use techniques that maximise the potential for conflict resolution as opposed to settlement and use reflective practice and supervision, especially around gender bias and gender power issues.
 Increasing engagement with fathers will enable mediators to unlock the full potential of family mediation and enhance the well-being of children through enabling a meaningful relationship with fathers.

 Procedural justice theories hypothesise that the fairness of a court process influences how the judiciary and the justice system is perceived, whether the outcome is regarded as just, and the extent to which decisions are accepted and followed.
 At a time when self-representation in family matters is the dominant mode of representation and Covid-19 has resulted in remote and hybrid hearings, whether courts can offer disputing parents a procedurally fair process is of paramount importance.
 Drawing on data from the author’s qualitative study of 34 litigants in person appearing in family courts, the article examines the participants’ relationship with the judiciary.
 Whilst procedural justice theories explain how the judiciary can provide litigants with a fairer process, in family proceedings achieving this can depend on the gender of the litigant in person and the representational status of the other parent.
 Ultimately, this article argues that of Tyler’s four criteria for procedural justice, the most important to litigants in person in private family matters were respect and trust.
-For these to develop it is imperative that the judiciary communicate in a manner that creates an inclusive atmosphere, where explanations are provided using accessible language and the atmosphere is premised on judicial continuity, identity, and control.
+For these to develop it is imperative that the judiciary communicate in a manner that creates an inclusive atmosphere, where explanations are provided using accessible language.

 Tying the Knot: The Formation of Marriage 1836–2020, Rebecca Probert, reviewed by Russell Sandberg